ewetheri/Personal/README.md

-# Personal
+# Weather!

-Collection of personal projects that were not for school/work
+Web page that pulls from the Weather.io API to display the current weather graphically.

+HTML/CSS/JavaScript

+Illustrator for images.